 - AR Coated for Visible, NIR, or IR Light

 In their nematic phase, liquid crystal molecules have an ordered orientation, which together with the stretched shape of the molecules creates an optical anisotropy.
 When an electric field is applied, the molecules align to the field and the level of birefringence is controlled by the tilting of the LC molecules.

 Thorlabs' Thermally Stabilized Half-Wave Liquid Crystal Variable Retarders (LCVR) use a nematic liquid crystal cell to function as a variable wave plate.
 The absence of moving parts provides quick switching times on the order of milliseconds (see the Switching Time tab for details).
 These liquid crystal retarders feature an integrated heater which will hold the temperature of the retarder constant to within ±0.1 °C when used with our TC200 temperature controller.
 Temperature stabilization provides constant retardance even if the ambient temperature changes and also allows for faster switching times.
-A Y-cable is provided, which allows these retarders to be used directly with our LCC25 liquid crystal controller and TC200 temperature controller (both sold below).
+A Y-cable is provided, which allows these retarders to be used directly with one of our LC Controllers and our TC200 Temperature Controller (all available separately below).

 AR coatings are available for three wavelength ranges: 350 - 700 nm, 650 - 1050 nm, or 1050 - 1700 nm (see the Performance tab for transmission and retardance data).
 These retarders feature a Ø10 mm clear aperture and have an external SM1 thread, making them compatible with any of our SM1 mounts and lens tubes.

 These liquid crystal variable retarders provide excellent uniformity, low optical losses and low wavefront distortion.
 Our retarders also provide a quick switching time, a broad operating temperature range, and a broad wavelength range.
 Please see the Specs and LC Retarders tabs for complete details.